College Composition Modular

 The American Council on Education's College Credit Recommendation Service (ACE CREDIT) recommends the awarding of three credit hours, or the equivalent for a score of 50 on the 90 minute multiple-choice College Composition Modular exam.
-If colleges elect to supplement the Modular version of the examination with an essay available from CLEP or with a writing assessment of their own, the credit recommendation is six credit hours, or the equivalent, for a score of 50.
+If colleges elect to supplement the Modular version of the examination with an essay available from CLEP or with a writing assessment of their own, the credit recommendation is three credit hours, or the equivalent, for a score of 50.

 Knowledge and Skills Required